 This study suggests technology can be used to promote engagement with nature and increase children’s enjoyment when experiencing local parks and surroundings.
 Children in all three groups covered by the study experienced positive effects from the use of place-based education to connect children to the local environment.

-Peer-reviewed article in the academic journal Environment & Behavior
+See this peer-reviewed article in the academic journal Environment & Behavior by Maxine R. Crawford et al.

 The Encyclopedia of Life is a free, online collaborative encyclopedia that provides global access to knowledge about the 1.9 million living species on Earth.
 The digital resources provided are compiled from existing databases and from contributions from institutions including Harvard University and the Smithsonian Institution’s National Museum of Natural History.